kateolmstead/rest-api-client/README.md

                 32-bit signed integer, 64-bit signed integer, 64-bit double, or String
             </td>
             <td>
-                Time or date on which this player was first created in the application - could be the time the application was installed, the time at which Facebook permissions were granted, or an application-defined time.
+                Time or date on which this user was first created in the application - could be the time the application was installed, the time at which Facebook permissions were granted, or an application-defined time.
 If not provided, assumed to be the timestamp of the earliest event for the User Id.
                 Same format as the timestamp parameter (for times).
             </td>
             <td><code>pi</code></td>